 Tie dye is baaack—especially the DIY kind.
 These vibrant, rainbow-hued creations are loads of fun, but things can go quickly go downhill if the dye bleeds onto the rest of your wardrobe.
 We dive into best wash methods for tie-dye and tie-dye mishap fixes right here.

 If you've just tie-dyed your clothes, give it a day or two before washing.
 You'll want to wait at least 24 hours so the dye has time to set.
 Be sure to check the recommendations on your fabric dyes for best practices!
 Typically it's best to let the dye sit on the wet fabric for as long as possible to achieve bright, rich color.

 Step 2: Wash

-For the first few washes it’s important to wash your tie-dye pieces alone.
+For the first few washes, it’s important to wash your tie-dye pieces alone.
 If you colored multiple pieces with similar hues at the same time, you may wash them together.
-If not, hand wash separately.
+If not, wash separately to avoid crossover dye bleed.